mathesar-foundation/mathesar-wiki/design/specs/specs-null-values.md

 ##### Steps for 2d

 1. The user edits a `NULL` value in a column set to `number` type.
-2. The user double-clicks the cell to enter `edit mode`.
+2. The user double-clicks the cell to enter `edit mode.
 3. The user leaves `edit mode` without making any changes.
 4. The `NULL` value remains unchanged.